learn-co-curriculum/dsc-introduction-to-decision-trees/README.md

 ## From Graphs to Decision Trees

-We have seen basic classification algorithms (a.k.a classifers), including Naive Bayes and signoid based logistic regression earlier.
+We have seen basic classification algorithms (a.k.a classifers), including Naive Bayes and signoid based logistic regression in earlier lessons.
 A decision tree is somewhat different type of classifier that performs through a **recursive partition of the sample space**.
 In this lesson, we shall get a conceptual understanding of how this is achieved.

 A decision tree comprises of decisions that originate from a chosen point in sample space.
-In terms of a graph theoretic understanding (recall the graph section), it is a **directed acyclic graph with a root called "root node" that has *no incoming edges***.
+In terms of a graph theoretic understanding (recall the graph section), it is a **directed acyclic graph with a root called "root node" that has **no incoming edges**.
 All other nodes have one (and only one) incoming edge.
 Nodes having outgoing edges are known as **internal**nodes.
 All other nodes are called **leaves** .
 Nodes with an incoming edge, but no outgoing edge are called **terminal nodes**.

 >__Directed Acyclic Graphs__